Comparisons12 min read

 Visionary ~$23.99/mo ~$14.99/mo

-Best for: Privacy purists, journalists, activists, IT professionals, Proton ecosystem users, and anyone who refuses to compromise on transparency.
+Best for: Privacy purists, journalists, activists, IT professionals, Proton ecosystem users, and anyone who won't compromise on transparency.

 Feature-by-Feature Breakdown: Surfshark vs ProtonVPN